 Chris started the day in the pub.
 Where else would a groom be?
 He and his groomsmen had a drink (or two) before heading to the Botanical gardens not far away in Sheffield for the wedding ceremony.
 All their guests enjoyed a drink or two before greeting with Chris.
 Upon Ruth’s arrival, she embarked on quite a walk around the gardens, then started the longest isle walk I have ever had the pleasure of photographing.
 She must have covered half of Sheffield in doing so.
 I jest, however it was just beautiful as she and her wedding bridal party were surrounded by colour.
 A real feast for my eyes when trying to capture this in the wedding photos.

 Wedding Photography in Sheffield

 After their emotional Sheffield wedding photography, it was time for them and all their guests to travel across the city to the next venue.
-As a professional wedding photographer, I was so delighted to see their venue.
+As a professional photographer, I was so delighted to see their venue.
 Because of the large windows at the front, natural light floods in from one direction casting great light on the subjects.
-The weather over Sheffield was perfect and this made the wedding photos inside perfect.
+The weather over Sheffield was perfect and this made the wedding pictures inside perfect.
 Drinks, food, speeches and then lots of dancing.
 It was a pleasure taking all the photos for the couple.
 It was great having Alex Mead along shadowing as part of my training and mentoring programmes.

 Sheffield wedding photography is up there with my favourite places to shoot in the UK.
-I’m excited to be travelling over more and more, camera ready, to capture these special wedding moments naturally for bride and grooms.
+I’m excited to be travelling over more and more, camera ready, to capture these special moments naturally for bride and grooms.
 Sheffield is a great city.
 If you are getting married here, or any other location, and looking for a wedding photographer who doesn’t pose you.
 Please get in touch.
 All Travel is included as standard.

 Sheffield wedding photography for couples who LOVE photography, but HATE being posed.
 Please note, all travel costs are always included in my packages.